 ‘You know that’s not my biological age.’

 Pudding.
 The last gulp had been shovelled, the bowl licked clean, the pang of melancholy panged.
 Like pudding, all good things must come to an end.
 And always too soon.
-You barely leave school and then you’re an old man – everyone you have ever loved will die, and in a hundred years every one of us will be gone and forgotten, our bodies little more than vessels to turn stardust into fertiliser.
 I usually skip pudding.

 A tall man walked in carrying two bottles of water like they had slighted him.
 A lady floated in behind him in a cloud of fluffy hair.